ceramicnetwork/CIPs/CIPs/CIP-71/CIP-71.md

 }

 interface Query {
   typ: 1
-	id: number
+  id: string
   doc: string
   paths?: Array<string>
 }

+interface TipMap {
+  [docid: string]: string
+}

 interface Response {
   typ: 2
-	id: number
-	[doc: string]: string
+  id: string
+  tips: TipMap
 }
 ```

 #### Update

 The new update message merges the previous `UPDATE` and `ANCHOR_META` message types by adding an optional `anchorService` property to the mesasge.
 This property will be set if an anchor has been requested but not yet returned.
+When an anchor do get returned a new update message will be sent with the CID of the *anchorRecord* as the `tip`, and `anchorSerivce` not set.

 **Properties:**

 * `typ` - the message type, always `0`
 * `doc` - the DocID that is being updated
 * `tip` - the CID of the new Tip of the document
-* `anchorService` - the url of the anchor service that was used to request an anch or
+* `anchorService` - the url of the anchor service that was used to request an anchor

 #### Query

 The query message is a replacement of the old `REQUEST` message type.
 The most important aspect is the new format for the `id` and the new property `paths`.

 **Properties:**

 * `typ` - the message type, always `1`
-* `id` - unique identifier of the query, random number
+* `id` - unique identifier of the query, multihash of the query object without the `id` property
 * `doc` - the DocID that is being queried
 * `paths` - the paths in the contents of the documents to explore

 #### Response

 The response message is a replacement of the previous `RESPONSE` message type.
-Note the use of the new format for the `id` property, and the new way of adding multiple DocIDs and Tips to the same response.
+Note the use of the new format for the `id` property, and the map in the `tips` property as a way of adding multiple DocIDs and Tips to the same response.

+There are two main reasons to include other DocIDs and tips than the main document requested:

+* The given `paths` traverses other documents
+* Any of the documents has a `schema` defined

 **Properties:**

 * `typ` - the message type, always `2`
 * `id` - should be the same as the id of the query that is being responded to
+* `tips` -  a map from DocIDs to tips

-In addition to the properties above the response message also contains at least one property where the key is a DocID and the value is the CID of the latest tip of the given document.
+The `tips` property must contain at least one property where the key is the DocID of the requested document and the value is the  CID of the latest tip of the given document.

 ## Rationale